jake-87/blog/content/blog/isabelle-rule-musings.md

 2. R ==> Q
 ```

-which can be then proven seperately. `rule` is for "backwards reasoning"; here we can see that as moving "backwards up" the introduction rule (Starting with the bottom, and ending with the top.)
+which can be then proven seperately. `rule` is for backwards-reasoning; here we can see that as moving "backwards up" the introduction rule (Starting with the bottom, and ending with the top.)
 It is therefore useful for introduction rules, as demonstrated.

 ## `erule`